The Lord of Broken Stars

 "High Councilor," came a protesting voice from behind Mallon's head.
 Curiously, the words were spoken verbally in the common tongue of Tsanas.
 "I speak with great respect, but I must question these proceedings.
 This man undoubtedly is a powerful sorcerer, unknown to our records, and thus may originate from another world."

 "That is obvious, Advocate Cort," the masked Cognitor replied, but Mallon could not tell if it was verbal or telepathic.
 "But the defendant has refused to lower his mental defenses."

 "Great Cognitor, should not we inform him how?" the young man's voice queried.
 "Inhabitants of the other worlds harbor delusions of privacy.
-Should we not inform him to shield one's mind from interrogation is illegal here?"
+Should we not inform him that to shield one's mind from interrogation is illegal here?"

 "Nescience of the law is the purest ignorance, and even the greatest of sorcerers is not above it."